NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

      Existing objects: `HeatPump:PlantLoop:EIR:Cooling` and `HeatPump:PlantLoop:EIR:Heating`

-*(2) Adds four new input fields to support heat recovery operation mode for each HeatPump:PlantLoop:EIR:* object.
+*(2) Adds six new input fields to support heat recovery operation mode for each HeatPump:PlantLoop:EIR:* object.

      Adds new heat recovery fluid inlet and outlet nodes:
      New input fields `Heat Recovery Inlet Node Name` and `Heat Recovery Outlet Node Name` will be added to the `HeatPump:PlantLoop:EIR:Cooling` object.